isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-geolgraphic-celebrating-maps-and-their-stories.md

 <img src="\images\vol-10-issue-4\geo-geographic\what_happening.jpg">
 </div>

-**Tan Huism** is Head of Exhibitions and Curation at the National Library of Singapore.
-She started her curatorial career at the National Museum of Singapore before moving to the Asian Civilisations Museum, where she became Deputy Director of Curation and Collections.
+<p style="font-size:15px;"><b>Tan Huism</b> is Head of Exhibitions and Curation at the National Library of Singapore.
+She started her curatorial career at the National Museum of Singapore before moving to the Asian Civilisations Museum, where she became Deputy Director of Curation and Collections.</p>

 <a href="https://nlb-ba-staging.netlify.app/vol-10/issue-4/jan-mar-2015/"><center>Back to Issue</center></a>